-A federal program established in 2017, Opportunity Zones (Figure 29) are designed to uplift distressed areas through tax and other investment incentives.
+Part of a federal program established in 2017, Opportunity Zones (Figure 32) are designed to uplift distressed areas through tax and other investment incentives.
 Opportunity Zone benefits can be utilized alongside other local incentives including Henrico Investment Zones and Enterprise Zones.
 Opportunity Zones in the study area extend west from Staples Mill Road to I-64 on the north side of Broad Street and from Horsepen Road to I-64 on the south side of Broad Street.

-Figure 29.
+Figure 32.
 Opportunity Zones in and around the study area

-Traffic Analysis
+Roadway Analysis